Homomorphisms between braid groups: Introduction

 For both the base case and the inductive step, we analyze a homomorphism $\B_n \to \B_m$ by considering the various possibilities for the images of the periodic elements of $\B_n$.
 The braid group is torsion free; the periodic elements of $\B_n$ are defined to be the ones that are periodic in the sense of the Nielsen--Thurston classification.

-In the arguments, we focus on a specific periodic element $\alpha_1 \in \B_n$; this corresponds to rotating $\D_n$ by one ``click.''
+In the arguments, we focus on a specific periodic element $\alpha_1 \in \B_n$; this corresponds to rotation of $\D_n$ by $2\pi/n$.
 According to the Nielsen--Thurston classification theorem, there are three possibilities for the image of $\alpha_1$ under a homomorphism $\rho : \B_n \to \B_m$: it can be either pseudo-Anosov, periodic, or reducible.
-In the pseudo-Anosov and reducible cases, we show that $\rho$ has cyclic image, and in the periodic case we show that either $\rho$ has cyclic image or it is equivalent to the identity.
+We treat the three cases in turn.
 We give a more detailed description of our approach in Section~\ref{sec:overview}.

 Our approach in this paper stands in contrast to the works of Ivanov \cite{ivanov}, Ivanov--McCarthy \cite{im}, Bell and the third author \cite{bellmargalit}, and Aramayona--Souto \cite{AS}, where homomorphisms between mapping class groups are understood by considering the different possibilities for the image of a Dehn twist.
 The approach of using periodic elements has, on the other hand, also been used in the theory of mapping class groups, for instance in the work of Harvey--Korkmaz \cite{HK}, of Tchangang \cite{tchangang}, and of Lanier and the first author \cite{chenlanier}.